-The spectrum of F is the set of singular values sorted in decreasing order: σ1(F) ≥ σ2(F) ≥ ... ≥ 0.
+- The spectrum of F is the set of singular values sorted in decreasing order: σ1(F) ≥ σ2(F) ≥ ... ≥ 0. - This is the natural generalization of singular values for matrices.

 Useful classes for operators

 Operators of finite rank

 - The rank of an operator is the number of strictly positive singular values. - Hence operators of rank smaller or equal to k are characterized by: